We are often asked what we mean by Reformed Baptist. This is an important question and one

 Declaration, the Heidelberg Catechism and the Westminster Confession of Faith.
 From these

-historic statements the London Baptist Confession was formed.
+historic statements the London Baptist Confession was written.
 Most Baptists today fall into the

 camp of Fundamentalism which maintains a short list of doctrines and practices that they consider